Congratulations on the purchase of a Samsung Galaxy S10: A fine phone, and one that’s likely to serve you well.

 2. Brighten up your notifications

-Another way you can use your S10's screen edges to good effect is to have them light up when notifications arrive.
+Another way you can use your S10′s screen edges to good effect is to have them light up when notifications arrive.
 This light show replaces the usual pop-up alerts and works really well, especially when your phone is face down.
-From Settings, choose Display and Edge screen, then tap Edge lighting.
-From there, you can turn the feature on or off, choose the lighting style you want, selectively enable edge lights for certain apps on your phone, and more.
+From Settings and go to Display—from there, you can turn the feature on or off, choose the lighting style you want, selectively enable edge lights for certain apps on your phone.